The MWL120 Real-Time Back-Reflection Laue Camera System quickly orients single crystals in seconds

 - Tries multiple combinations of starting Laue points and selects the best orientation matrix automatically

-- Features "speed icons" for faster manual work and a "macro" facility for one-touch analysis of crystal orientation.
+- Features "shortcut icons" for faster manual work and a "macro" facility for one-touch analysis of crystal orientation.
 Once set with the right conditions, novice users can achieve expert results quickly with very little effort.

 How has the MWL120 improved from the older MWL110 system?